GuillaumeCldn/GuillaumeCldn/README.md

 - 🇬🇧🇩🇪 I speak English and German as well.
 - ✈️ I'm a student at ENAC, the French Civil Aviation University.
 - ⚙️ I study engineering.
-- 🐍 I'm familiar with Pyhton.
+- 🐍 I'm familiar with Python.
-- 👨‍💻 I'm learning web development.
-- 🚀 I'm learning kOS for KSP.
+- 🧮⚡️ I'm learning MatLab and C.

 <!---
 GuillaumeCldn/GuillaumeCldn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.